INITIATIVES

 Backroads is best suited to adaptable, low-budget NSW-based productions that would feel at home in a community centre, old town hall, or small, independent theatre.
 Tours need to be self-sufficient, able to produce, mount and market their work in regional and remote towns.

-Applicants from NSW can apply for up to $10,000 to support a tour to one or more independent or community-run venues.
+Applicants from NSW can apply for one of three $7,000 grants to support a tour to 1-3 independent or community-run venues.
 The tour may include major performing arts centres but Backroads funds cannot go towards the delivery of those performances.

 You can read about the sorts of venues we support on our Backroads Venues page, and you can view a list of ineligible venues in the Backroads Guidelines, which you can download below.